ohrrpgce/ohrrpgce/vikings/README-vikings.txt

-Vikings of Midgard
+Vikings of Midgard - v.Hrodvitnir
-(C) Copyright 2012 Fenrir-Lunaris. this game is distributed under the terms of the GNU General Public License.
+Copyright released by Fenrir-Lunaris into the Public Domain.

 Graphics by Fenrir-Lunaris.